-The exchange offer is designed to permit MetLife stockholders to exchange their shares of MetLife common stock for shares of RGA class B common stock at a 10% discount to the per-share value of RGA class B common stock, calculated as set forth in this document.
-Stated another way, for each \$1.00 of MetLife common stock accepted in the exchange offer, tendering MetLife stockholders will receive approximately \$1.11 of RGA class B common stock, based on the calculated per-share values determined by reference to the average of the VWAP of MetLife common stock and RGA common stock on the NYSE on the last three trading days of the exchange offer.
+The exchange offer is designed to permit MetLife stockholders to exchange their shares of MetLife common stock for shares of RGA class B common stock at a [•]% discount to the per-share value of RGA class B common stock, calculated as set forth in this document.
+Stated another way, for each \$1.00 of MetLife common stock accepted in the exchange offer, tendering MetLife stockholders will receive approximately \$[•] of RGA class B common stock, based on the calculated per-share values determined by reference to the average of the VWAP of MetLife common stock and RGA common stock on the NYSE on the last three trading days of the exchange offer.

-The number of shares of RGA class B common stock that tendering MetLife stockholders can receive in the exchange offer, however, is subject to a limit of 1.3071 shares of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer.
-Because of this limit, if there is a drop of sufficient magnitude in the trading price of RGA common stock, relative to the trading price of MetLife common stock, or an increase of sufficient magnitude in the trading price of MetLife common stock relative to the trading price of RGA common stock, tendering MetLife stockholders may not receive \$1.11 of RGA class B common stock for each \$1.00 of MetLife common stock, and could receive much less.
-By way of an example to illustrate this, assume the average of the daily VWAPs on the last three trading days of the originally contemplated exchange offer period is \$57.25445 per share of MetLife common stock and \$46.84723 per share of RGA common stock.
-In that scenario, the limit of 1.3701 shares of RGA class B common stock for each share of MetLife common stock would apply and a tendering MetLife stockholder would, in exchange for each \$1.00 of MetLife common stock, only receive approximately \$1.06 of RGA class B common stock.
+The number of shares of RGA class B common stock that tendering MetLife stockholders can receive in the exchange offer, however, is subject to a limit of [•] shares of RGA class B common stock for each share of MetLife common stock accepted in the exchange offer.
+Because of this limit, if there is a drop of sufficient magnitude in the trading price of RGA common stock relative to the trading price of MetLife common stock, or an increase of sufficient magnitude in the trading price of MetLife common stock relative to the trading price of RGA common stock, tendering MetLife stockholders may not receive $\{[\bullet] \ of RGA \ class B \ common stock for each $1.00 \ of MetLife common stock, and could receive much less.
+By way of an example to illustrate this, assume the limit were set at [•] shares of RGA class B common stock for each $1.00 of MetLife common stock, and the trading price per share of MetLife common stock was [•] and the trading price per share of MetLife common stock was [•] and the trading price per share of MetLife common stock was [•] and the gress of RGA class B common stock, with a combined trading price of only [•].
 The exchange offer does not provide for a minimum exchange ratio.
-If the limit on the number of shares that can be received for each share of MetLife common stock tendered is in effect at the expiration of the exchange offer period, then the exchange ratio will be fixed at the limit and the exchange offer will be extended until 12:00 midnight, New York City time, at the end of the second following trading day to permit stockholders to tender or withdraw their shares of MetLife common stock during those days.
-Any changes in the prices of the shares of MetLife common stock or RGA common stock on those additional days of the exchange offer will not change as a result of changes in the prices of RGA common stock or MetLife common stock on those additional days that would otherwise have affected the ratio had those movements occurred during the originally contemplated exchange offer period.
+If the limit on the number of shares that can be received for each share of MetLife common stock tendered is in effect at the expiration of the exchange offer period, then the exchange ratio will be fixed at the limit and the exchange offer will be extended until 12:00 midnight, New York City time, at the end of the second following trading day to permit stockholders to tender or withdraw their shares of MetLife common stock or MetLife common stock or RGA common stock on those additional days of the exchange offer will not, however, affect the exchange ratio.
+In other words, the number of shares of RGA common stock or MetLife common stock or the stores of RGA class B common stock or the words, the number of shares of MetLife common stock or those additional days of the exchange offer will not, however, affect the exchange ratio.
+In other words, the number of shares of MetLife common stock or the exchange offer will be exchange offer will not however, affect the exchange offer period.$